The MS120 has a built in operator interface (Man-Machine interface). The operator interface consists of:

 Liquid Crystal Display

 The liquid crystal display, when fitted, is programmed according to the documentation for the "On-Board LCD".
-The LCD backlight is controlled by output 20.
-It can to be turned off as part of a power conservation scheme if running off a backup battery (the display is not readable without the backlight).
+The LCD backlight is on/off controlled by output 20.
+It can also be dimmed in MS121 boards with the latest Firmware.
 Output 20 is shared as one of the pins of the second SPice connector (it also appears as input 25), but cannot be used as such on boards fitted with an LCD.

 Faceplate and graphic overlay (you supply)